-- Assembly Bill 1088 specifically addresses the need for adjustments in multifamily codes and standards development, stating: - "The Commission shall perform analysis to support a compliance and performancebased pathway, including software, specific to multifamily residential properties in time for the 2022 update to the building energy efficiency standards for multifamily residential properties..." - Clarification added 2/28: AB 1088 was passed in the State Assembly and died in the Senate. - From May 9, 2018 CEC Business Meeting Cm.
+- Assembly Bill 1088 specifically addresses the need for adjustments in multifamily codes and standards development, stating: - "The Commission shall perform analysis to support a compliance and performance-based pathway, including software, specific to multifamily residential properties in time for the 2022 update to the building energy efficiency standards for multifamily residential properties..." - From May 9, 2018 CEC Business Meeting Cm.
 McAllister: - "...multifamily... really deserves better treatment...
 Deserves more... consistent and organized treatment.
 We're hearing that very strongly from the multifamily community."